Manuel Neuer: UEFA Euro 2016

 On 31 May 2016, Neuer was selected for Germany's final 23-man squad for UEFA Euro 2016.
 He did not concede any goals during Germany's three group games against Ukraine, Poland and Northern Ireland and also kept a clean sheet in the round of 16 against Slovakia.
-On 2 July 2016, in the quarter-final match against Italy national football team, Neuer broke compatriot Sepp Maier's record of not conceding a goal at a major tournament for 481 minutes.
+On 2 July 2016, in the quarter-final match against Italy, Neuer broke compatriot Sepp Maier's record of not conceding a goal at a major tournament for 481 minutes.
 This run ended after 557 minutes, when Leonardo Bonucci scored past him with a penalty kick; A 1–1 draw after extra-time saw the match go to a penalty shoot-out, in which Neuer helped Germany to a 6–5 victory by saving two spot kicks, including one from Bonucci.
 Neuer was named Man of the Match for his performance.

 During this time, Neuer was a part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Neuer featured as the second of sixteen minifigures in the collection.